asciid/tg_grabber/README.md

 6. Make `joinchat` links processible

 ## DESCRIPTION:
-Script for getting documents from Telegram channels/groups.
+Script for getting data from Telegram channels or groups.

 ## AUTH:
 Grabber uses MTProto to act like a regular third-party Telegram app so you have to register it as an application:
 1. Go to my.telegram.org and login
 2. Create new app in 'API development tools'
 3. Get `api_id` and `api_hash` and paste in when script asks for them

+Thinking about a method to use one of pre-built API configs.
+In progress and TODO actually.

 ## USAGE:
 `python3 download.py CHANNEL(s) [FLAGS]`